Δ18O: Paleoclimatology

-Ice cores

-δ^{18}O can be used with ice cores to determine the temperature from when the ice was formed.
+Deep-sea Sediments

 Lisiecki and Raymo (2005) used measurements of δ^{18}O in benthic foraminifera from 57 globally distributed deep sea sediment cores, taken as a proxy for the total global mass of glacial ice sheets, to reconstruct the climate for the past five million years.

 The stacked record of the 57 cores was orbitally tuned to an orbitally driven ice model, the Milankovitch cycles of 41 ky (obliquity), 26 ky (precession) and 100 ky (eccentricity), which are all assumed to cause orbital forcing of global ice volume.
 Over the past million years, there have been a number of very strong glacial maxima and minima, spaced by roughly 100 ky.

+Ice cores

+δ^{18}O can also be used with ice cores to determine the temperature from when the ice was formed.
+Note, that in the ice core record there is the opposite ratio in δ^{18}O, with a negative ratio between ^{18}O and ^{16}O (i.e., -30 δ^{18}O (‰)).

 As the observed isotope variations are similar in shape to the temperature variations recorded for the past 420 ky at Vostok Station, the figure shown on the right aligns the values of δ^{18}O (right scale) with the reported temperature variations from the Vostok ice core (left scale), following Petit et al. (1999).